python/mypy/docs/source/config_file.rst

     This option may only be set in the global section (``[mypy]``).

+``no_site_packages`` (bool, default False)
+    Disables using type information in installed packages (see :pep:`561`).
+    This will also disable searching for a usable Python executable.
+This acts the same as :option:`--no-site-packages <mypy --no-site-packages>` command line flag.

 ``no_silence_site_packages`` (bool, default False)
-    Enables reporting error messages generated within :pep:`561` compliant packages.
+    Enables reporting error messages generated within installed packages (see :pep:`561` for more details on distributing type information).
 Those error messages are suppressed by default, since you are usually not able to control errors in 3rd party code.

     This option may only be set in the global section (``[mypy]``).